codeformuenster/muenster-dashboard/README.md

     sudo docker-compose up

+Point your browser towards http://localhost:3000.
+You should be able to see the basic interface.
+However, since the Elasticsearch has no data yet, you will not see any entries.
+See the section 'Importing data' to learn how to do that.
+The Elasticsearch is available at http://localhost:9200 and Kibana at http://localhost:5601 .

 If you get problems with file permissions on startup, check that the mounted directory ./elasticsearch/data has correct permissions.

 Great Elasticsearch JS documentation is linked here: https://github.com/elastic/elasticsearch-js

 ## Importing data

+Quickstart:

+    cd import-scripts
+    sudo ./import.sh

+By default the data is not persisted across container restarts.
+See the README in `import-scripts`

-    # Aufgrabungen und similar things
+### Aufgrabungen und similar things
 See README in `import-scripts`

-    # Wn events and news, and stadt münster webcams:
+### Wn events and news, and stadt münster webcams:
 See README in `import-scripts/wn-events-news-cams`

 ## Running only the react app